-NHC Foods Limited (the Company) has not entered into any contract /arrangement /transaction with its related parties which is not in ordinary course of business or at arm's length basis or at arm's length during Financial Year 2021-2022.
+NHC Foods Limited (the Company) has not entered into any contract /arrangement /transaction with its related parties which is not in ordinary course of business or at arm's length basis or at arm's length during Financial Year 2022-2023.
 The Company has laid down policies and processes/procedures so as to ensure compliance to the subject Section in the Companies Act, 2013 ("Act") and the corresponding Rules.
-In addition, the process goes through internal and external checking, followed by guarterly reporting to the Audit Committee.
+In addition, the process goes through internal and external checking, followed by quarterly reporting to the Audit Committee.

 - (a) Name(s) of the related party and nature of relationship: Not Applicable - (b) Nature of contracts/arrangements/transactions: Not Applicable - (c) Duration of the contracts / arrangements/transactions: Not Applicable - (d) Salient terms of the contracts or arrangements or transactions including the value, if any: Not Applicable - (e) Justification for entering into such contracts or arrangements or transactions: Not Applicable - (f) Date(s) of approval by the Board: Not Applicable - (g) Amount paid as advances, if any: Not Applicable - (h) Date on which the special resolution was passed in general meeting as required under first proviso to Section 188: Not Applicable - 2.
 Details of material contracts or arrangement or transactions at arm's length basis: - a.
-Name(s) of the related party and nature of relationship: Not Applicable - b.
-Nature of contracts / arrangements / transactions: Not Applicable - c.
+Name(s) of the related party and nature of relationship: Mr Apoorva Shah, Promoter and Managing Director - b.
+Nature of contracts / arrangements / transactions: Sale of Company's Old Car - c.
 Duration of the contracts / arrangements / transactions: Not Applicable - d.
-Salient terms of the contracts or arrangements or transactions including the value, if any: Not Applicable - e.
-Date(s) of approval by the Board, if any: Not Applicable - f.
-Amount paid as advances, if any: None
+Salient terms of the contracts or arrangements or transactions including the value, if any: Sale of Fixed Assets as per the provisions of section 188 of Companies Act, 2013 at arm length basis. - e.
+Date(s) of approval by the Board, if any: 29-03-2023 - f.
+Amount paid as advances, if any: Not Applicable